Trackable (Geocaching)

-A Travel Bug is a dog tag used in Geocaching.
-Produced by Groundspeak, the bugs can be moved from cache to cache, with unique tracking numbers allowing their movements to be tracked through the company's geocaching website.
-Some tags are fastened to an object, known as a "hitchhiker", before they are released into a cache.
-Travel bugs have been used as advertising to promote Jeep or to increase diabetes awareness.
-A free service known as Geokrety is also available but this is not affiliated to Groundspeak.
+A trackable is a traveling item used in geocaching.
+Trackables are moved from cache to cache, with unique tracking numbers allowing these movements to be tracked through the geocaching website.
+They are usually fastened to an object, known as a "hitchhiker", before being released into a cache.
+The main types of trackables are Travel Bugs and geocoins.
+Travel Bugs and geocoins have different origins, with Travel Bugs being created by geocaching co-founder Jeremy Irish, and geocoins being created by Jon Stanley.

+Trackables have been used in commercial promotions, such as advertising Jeep products and increasing diabetes awareness.
+Trackables have been to outer space, first in 2008, then in 2013, and finally in 2020.
+A free tracking service known as Geokrety is also available, but is not affiliated to Groundspeak.

 Description

-A travel bug is an item which is trackable which looks similar to a dog tag.
-The tag is stamped with a tracking number and the Geocaching.com website address.
-A travel bug can be attached to another item by use of the chain on the travel bug if required, examples of such items include teddy bears, toy cars, or golf balls.
+Trackables are stamped with their unique tracking number.
+A trackable can be attached to another item.
 These attached items are called "hitchhikers".
-During the registration of the bug on the website, the owner may create an assign a name and also create a purpose or mission for the bug.
-These missions can be as simply as "to travel as far as possible" or to travel to a specific cache, location or a certain type of location.
-On Geocaching.com, each travel bug has an individual page which tracks its movement and calculates the distance travelled.
+The owner then creates a name and a mission for the trackable, such as "to travel as far as possible" or to travel to a specific cache or location.
+On Geocaching.com, each trackable has an individual page which tracks its movement and calculates the distance traveled.